 “What is your favourite recipe?”
 My response was:

 ‘Lemon Chess Pie from my mother’s recipe.
 I’m a little surprised that this was the first thing that popped into my head because I don’t eat many sweets, but some things are more precious because of the memories associated with them.
 If I eat four pieces of pie a year, three and a half of them will be lemon chess.’

 If you are interested in the other list of things that are my “favourite”, here is the entire interview.

-Here is the recipe for my Mom’s Architectural Lemon Chess Pie1 prepackaged graham cracker pie crust 3 eggs 1 Tbs flour 1/4 lb butter 1.5 cups sugar 1 Tbs cornmeal Grated rind and juice of 1 large lemon
+Here is the recipe for my Mom’s Architectural Lemon Chess Pie1 prepackaged graham cracker pie crust 4 eggs, lightly beaten 1/4 cup milk 1/3 cup lemon juice 1/2 teaspoon vanilla extract 1/4 lb butter 1/4 tsp salt 1 Tbs flour 1.5 cups sugar 2 Tbs cornmeal Grated rind of 2 large lemons

 Beat eggs slightly, add sugar and continue to beat until well mixed and the sugar is incorporated into the eggs.
 Add remaining ingredients, mix until distributed evenly.
 Pour into graham cracker pie crust and bake for 1 hour at 325 degrees.
 Line the exposed edges of the pie crust with aluminum foil so that they don’t burn.

 *I wouldn’t be honoring my mother’s memory if I didn’t confess that what she was really known for her pecan pie.
 She grew up in Abilene, Texas, in Callahan County, where one of the first paper shell pecan trees was grafted by J. H. Burket in 1903.
 Seriously people, you can’t make this stuff up.

 ** technically the lemon in the chess pie is embellishment but just don’t worry about that – I’m talking about whipped cream and cool whip type embellishment